Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 How to Get to Sky Lodge

-Sky Lodge is also about 20-minute drive from the Canadian border, located in the town of Moose River, Maine.
+Sky Lodge is also about a 20-minute drive from the Canadian border, located in the town of Moose River, Maine.
 The resort is 54 miles from the main Unity College campus—a two-hour drive.

 How Far in Advance Should I Book?